mhucka/urial/README.md

 ## Introduction

-Finery is a command-line program written in Python 3 that allows you to manipulate Finder comments.
-Finery makes it easier to write scripts (e.g., in Bash/Bourne shell syntax, or AppleScripts) that update substrings inside existing Finder comments.
+Finup is a command-line program written in Python 3 that allows you to manipulate Finder comments.
+Finup makes it easier to write scripts (e.g., in Bash/Bourne shell syntax, or AppleScripts) that update URIs written into Finder comments.

 ## Installation